jasonsimon1/github-tutorial/README.md

 Next, go to [GitHub](https://github.com/) and rename your repo.
 Clone the [Github](https://github.com/) repo to your local directory by clicking the green _clone or download_ option.
 Make sure its set on clone (with SSH) and copy it.
 Finally, go to your workspace by using the command `cd ../`
 `git clone git@github.com:yourusername/file-name.git` will bring back the repo to you Cloud9. **Make sure you CD into it everytime.** You can edit what you please and then add, commit, and push all over again.

+#### So you want to clone someone elses work?
+Go to the Github repo you wish to have and **fork** it.
+This will give you a copy of _their_ repo to _your_ Github account.
+It doesn't go straight to your local repository because when you go to push the changes you made, they won't show up at all.
+So, after you forked it (there is a button on the top right) clone that version down to your local repository.